 Compete in BJJ Tournaments

 Most fighters choose not to compete within the first year of training.
 But if you want to push yourself to the next level and become a pro one day, give it a shot.

-Some tournaments allow competitions for BJJ beginners, but we advise you to develop your style first.
+beginners practitioners have access to several amazing Brazilian jiu-jitsu tournaments, but we advise you to develop your style first.

 Brazilian jiu-jitsu for beginners is a tricky game; some practitioners advance faster, while others take time to develop flexibility and mobility first.